What Is a Short-Term Business Loan and When Should I Use It?

 What Is a Short-Term Business Loan?

 A short-term business loan is a form of finance designed to provide access to capital for a defined and limited period.
 Loan terms typically range from a few weeks up to 24 months.
+Unlike long-term business loans, short-term facilities are designed to address immediate funding requirements rather than ongoing financing needs.
+Short-term business loans are commonly used in private lending where speed, flexibility, and structure are more important than traditional serviceability models.

 How Do Short-Term Business Loans Work?